 Cleric urges government to support Nigerians with palliatives

-The Catholic Archbishop of Lagos, Alfred Adewale Martins has urged government to support more Nigerians with palliatives as they continue to struggle with the harsh economic realities on the back of the lockdown occasioned by the novel coronavirus (COVID-19) and owing to the fact that people are not earning as much now as they used to earn before the outbreak of the pandemic in the country.
+The Catholic Archbishop of Lagos, Alfred Adewale Martins has urged the government to support more Nigerians with palliatives as they continue to struggle with the harsh economic realities on the back of the lockdown occasioned by the novel coronavirus (COVID-19) and owing to the fact that people are not earning as much now as they used to earn before the outbreak of the pandemic in the country.

-Martins made the appeal in commemoration of the 54th World Communications Day, urging government to do everything necessary for the people to continue to receive palliatives at this critical period.
+Martins made the appeal in commemoration of the 54th World Communications Day, urging the government to do everything necessary for the people to continue to receive palliatives at this critical period.
 According to Martins, the words of Pope Francis were very important and relevant to the current happening across the world.

-Quoting Pope Francis, Martins said there was need to tell stories that build up, not tear down; stories that help us rediscover our roots and the strength needed to move forward together.
+Quoting Pope Francis, Martins said there was a need to tell stories that build up, not tear down; stories that help us rediscover our roots and the strength needed to move forward together.